On this page: (click to go to topic)

 Or order the Amazon KINDLE

 I thoroughly enjoyed the book and couldn't put it down.
-I really believe that it's destined to become a classic of its genre. ~Tim Langdon from Sitka, AL
+I really believe that it's destined to become a classic of its genre for World War II. ~Tim Langdon from Sitka, AL

 I truly enjoyed reading your piece, particularly since it was written from the perspective of one who was there.
 Quite honestly, it was the stories of men like you who inspired me to join the Corps.
 Semper Fidelis ~C. E. Mundy, JR, General U.S. Marine Corps, Commandant of the Marine Corps